Kenneth Pasternak

 Kenneth D. Pasternak is an American financial executive and entrepreneur.
-He is a co-founder along with Walter Raquet of Knight Trading Group, and also served as its chairman and CEO.
+He is a co-founder along with Walter Raquet of Knight Trading Group, and was its chairman and CEO.

 Early life and education

 Pasternak was born to a Jewish family in Manhattan.
 His father was born in Austria and fled the Nazis immigrating first to Israel and then the United States in 1951 after a stint in the British Army.
 His mother was born in Belgium to a Polish Jewish family who was hidden from the Nazis by a Catholic institution for six years; her entire family perished in the Holocaust.
 His parents met at a resort in the Catskills and settled in nearby Fleischmanns, New York.
 His father owned a gas station where he also worked as a mechanic and sold used cars.

 Pasternak received his high school diploma in 1972 from Margaretville Central School and received a B.S. degree in education from The State University of New York at New Paltz in 1977.
 He moved to Ridgewood, New Jersey where he renovated a home and then moved to Jersey City, New Jersey which at the time was hotbed of stock trading, an industry that he sought to enter.